Legalization of Marijuana for Adult Social Use

 "When it will be legal

-"The Cannabis Act (Bill C-45) has passed in the Senate.
-The Act is currently awaiting Royal Assent.
-It is not legal yet to buy, possess or use cannabis for anything other than authorized medical or research purposes.
+"The Cannabis Act has received Royal Assent.
+Until October 17, 2018, it remains illegal to buy, possess or use cannabis for anything other than authorized medical or research purposes.

 "What is legal now